Identify hidden financial and tax risks for your acquisition

 Financial due diligence is typically the most thoroughly examined aspect of the due diligence process, but don’t let familiarity obscure the task at hand.
 A thoughtful and holistic approach is required to truly understand the potential risk areas and their corresponding implications on the transaction.

-Finally, look carefully for any obscured events or decisions that can influence future post-integration earnings:
+- Determine nonrecurring items that may impact post-close results: Finally, look carefully for any obscured events or decisions that can influence future post-integration earnings:

 - An owner that hasn’t taken a salary

-- Compensation levels for staff and management
+- Compensation levels for staff & management

-- Healthcare and other benefit costs
+- Healthcare & other benefit costs

 - Legal issues, including settlements, that directly impact expenses